 Excessive sweating can have serious negative impacts on your quality of life, but fortunately there are effective options available to deal with this common problem.

 Heavy sweating may be normal and helpful, as is the case when you exercise; it’s part of the body’s natural cooling system.
 But it can be most unwelcome, often when you’re feeling anxious – during an important work presentation or a first date, for example.
-In some people, the sweat glands overreact and cause excessive sweating for no apparent reason.
+In some people, the sweat glands overreact and cause surplus sweating for no apparent reason.
 The medical term for excessive sweating is hyperhidrosis1

 The exact causes of excessive sweating are often not known.
-People who experience excessive sweating don’t have more sweat glands than normal, but the nerve that controls sweating is overly sensitive and stimulates the sweat gland to produce too much perspiration.2
+People who experience liberal sweating don’t have more sweat glands than normal, but the nerve that controls sweating is overly sensitive and stimulates the sweat gland to produce too much perspiration.2

 Excessive sweating is divided into two types to help understand its cause and decide on appropriate management:3